dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 Contrary to an `AfterAll`-block, asserting (using `Should`) in an `AfterEach`-block is more widely used.
 It can be used for example when there are several `It`-blocks that should assert the same property.
-Still, keep in mind to try to make the test self-sustaining and avoid doing such assert to far away from the actual test.
+Still, keep in mind to try to make the test self-contained and avoid doing such assert to far away from the actual test.

 To be able to assert in the `AfterEach`-block the variable that holds the